BenoitHeintzCSU/lpro_ait_tp1_team3/Docs/procedures/assembly1_motor-and-blue-support.md

 ## Purpose of the document

-- This document is a procedure that have to be used to assemble
+- This document is a procedure that have to be used to assemble the motor to its support.

 ## 1. Hardware list